Qiskit/qiskit-aer/CONTRIBUTING.md

 # Contributing

 First read the overall project contributing guidelines.
-These are all included in the qiskit documentation:
+These are all included in the Qiskit documentation:

 https://qiskit.org/documentation/contributing_to_qiskit.html

 ## Contributing to Qiskit Aer

-In addition to the general guidelines there are specific details for contributing to aer, these are documented below.
+In addition to the general guidelines, there are specific details for contributing to Aer.
+These are documented below.

 ### Pull request checklist